Whatsapp Icon

 CT Scans

 Computed Tomography (CT) scans provide a more detailed look into the lungs by taking cross-sectional images.
-CT scans are more sensitive than sputum cytology in detecting lung nodules or masses, potentially revealing tumors that are not yet producing symptoms.
+CT scans are more sensitive than sputum cytology in detecting lung nodules or masses, potentially revealing tum that are not yet producing symptoms.
 They are crucial for staging lung cancer but involve exposure to a small amount of radiation.

 PET Scans